algoverzum/problemset/topics/for-loop-re/chess-board/statement/statement.en.md

 ### Chess Board
 I lost my boarding pass.
-If I remember correctly, there were characters `X` and `Y` in a square, like a chessboard.
+It turns out that there were `X` and `Y` characters on it forming a square with a chessboard pattern.
 Can you help me print a new one?

 ### Input
 A single line of the input contains an integer: $N$ - the length of the side of the chessboard.